jssql1234/docs-sqlpay/docs/integration/vision/linking-to-account.md

 1. For the mission **"Achieve Q1 Sales Target"**, assign the **"Invoice Based Strategy"** strategy.

-2. With this setup, managers can update sales progress daily in SQL Vision by using SQL Vision Sync tool by mapping to the right Strategy ID.
-Managers can view the updated progress daily in SQL Vision.
+2. With this setup, managers can update sales progress daily in SQL Vision using SQL Vision Sync tool by mapping it to the correct Strategy ID.
+Managers can then view the updated progress daily in SQL Vision.

 :::